EricLBuehler/mistral.rs/README.md

 ./mitralrs-server --port 1234 --log output.log --chat-template <|im_start|>system\n{messages[0]["content"]}<|im_end|>\n<|im_start|>user\n{messages[1]["content"]}<|im_end|>\n<|im_start|>assistant llama
 ```

-If no JINJA chat template is provided, then the default chat template located [here](default_chat_template.jinja) will be loaded.
+If no JINJA chat template is provided, then the default chat template located [here](default.jinja) will be loaded.
+Please copy this file to the directory where you will be `./mistralrs-server`.

 Some models do not provide a `tokenizer.json` file although mistral.rs expects one.
 To solve this, please run [this](examples/get_tokenizers_json.py) script.
 It will output the `tokenizer.json` file for your specific model.
 This may be uploaded to HF hub or a manually specified tokenizer path can be specified by passing the `--tokenizer_json` flag after the model architecture has been selected.
 For example: